How to Start Writing & Keep a Journal, Even if You’ve Never Written Before.

 Here’s an example of this kind of writing from poet, novelist, and master journal keeper, May Sarton…

 ‘September 15th.
 Begin here.
 It is raining.
 I look out on the maple, where a few leaves have turned yellow, and listen to Punch, the parrot, talking to himself and to the rain ticking gently against the windows.
 I am here alone for the first time in weeks, to take up my ‘real’ life again at last.
 That is what is strange-that friends, even passionate love are not my real life unless there is time alone in which to explore and to discover what is happening or has happened.
 Without the interruptions, nourishing and maddening, this life would become arid.
 Yet I taste it fully only when I am alone here and ‘the house and I resume old conversations.’ – May Sarton, Journal of a Solitude

-When you find yourself going off or being pulled off in a tangent let yourself go along.
+When you find your thoughts wandering follow them, write them down.
 And if you run out of steam in that direction return to description.
-The way you’re sitting, the light in the window, your breath, how the grass moves, and the trees look, the sounds of the house.
+To the way you’re sitting, the light in the window, your breath, how the grass moves, and the trees look, and the sounds of the house.

 - Free Writing.
 Let yourself write freely without thought, care for spelling, grammar, or structure.
 Let your thoughts go where they will and write down anything and everything that comes to mind.
 This is essentially a brain dump.
 Mine often end up in verse.
 Anything can happen, that’s the beauty of it.
 Staring at a blank page?
 Not sure where to start?
 Then start with that.
 As your mind wanders let your pen follow, simple as that.

 - Questions.
 Take something you’re worried, upset, or annoyed over and write about it.
 See if the act of writing helps you work through the issue and find the answers or at least a different perspective.
 I often find that it does.